Climbing Wall Classes

 - Learn the forces that climbers experience during lead falls

-- Learn how to place traditional climbing protection
+- Learn how to place traditional climbing protection such as cams and nuts

 - Receive appropriate feedback